 A patient's squamous cell lung cancer may have one of the known driver mutations—changes in the patient's DNA that lead to lung cancer or help it to progress.
 While researchers are making progress in understanding driver mutations in squamous cell lung cancer, there are no targeted therapies FDA-approved yet for its treatment.
-However, several are being studied in clinical trials, so knowing your cancer’s biomarker profile may provide more treatment options.
+However, several are being studied in clinical trials, so knowing the cancer’s biomarker profile may provide more treatment options.
 Per National Comprehensive Cancer Network (NCCN) guidelines, it is recommended that all patients with advanced-stage NSCLC have a type of biomarker testing called comprehensive biomarker testing.
 Patients should discuss biomarker testing with their doctor.6

 Treatment options for squamous cell lung cancer